 Daniel Gordon, AIA, LEED AP

-Danny Gordon has over 18 years of experience designing and master planning commercial, educational, municipal, high-rise residential and hospitality projects throughout Florida.
-He is considered an expert in the design of investment-grade office buildings.
-Danny received his master of architecture degree from the University of Florida and his bachelor of science in design from Clemson University.
-He is a member of the American Institute of Architects (AIA), the Young Architects Forum, and the National Association of Industrial and Office Properties (NAIOP).
-He was awarded the 2004 AIA Orlando Young Architects Forum Achievement Award in recognition of a young architect who consistently demonstrates excellence, exceptional promise and leadership qualities within the profession and community.
+Danny Gordon has over 28 years of experience designing and master planning commercial, medical, educational, and municipal projects throughout Florida.
+He is considered an expert in the design of corporate office buildings, workplace environments, and outpatient medical facilities.
+Danny received his Master of Architecture degree from the University of Florida and his Bachelor of Science in Design from Clemson University.
+He serves on the City of Orlando Appearance Review Board (ARB) and is a member of the American Institute of Architects (AIA), Commercial Real Estate Women (CREW), and the National Association of Industrial and Office Properties (NAIOP).
+He has been recognized for his long-standing leadership of AIA Orlando’s Design Awards Committee and was awarded the 2004 AIA Orlando Young Architects Forum Achievement Award in recognition of a young architect who consistently demonstrates excellence, exceptional promise, and leadership qualities within the profession and community.

 Aurelio Posada, AIA

-Aurelio Posada is an Associate Principal and Lead Designer with over 25 years of architectural experience.
-As senior designer for new hospitals, medical facilities, schools, churches and more, he brings a wealth of design and technical expertise, imagination and artistic talent to our team.
-His projects include Florida Hospital Orlando’s iconic Ginsburg Tower and Walt Disney Pavilion at Florida Hospital for Children, Castle Rock Adventist Hospital and the Pavilion for Women and Children at Lakeland Regional Health.
-Aurelio is a native of Colombia who has also worked as a designer in Colombia, Spain and England.
-He is a member of the American Institute of Architects Orlando and an accomplished artist who produces many of the firm’s architectural sketches.
-He enjoys spending time with his wife and son, and has a passion for teaching and mentorship, as well as architectural free hand sketching when traveling.
+Aurelio Posada is an Associate Principal and Lead Designer with over 30 years of architectural experience.
+As the senior designer for new hospitals, medical facilities, schools, churches, custom residential projects and more, he is responsible for both the exterior and interior architecture and works closely in collaboration with design, production, and construction administration teams to assure design continuity.
+His projects include Advent Health Orlando’s iconic Ginsburg Tower and Walt Disney Pavilion at Advent Health for Children, Castle Rock Adventist Hospital, the Pavilion for Women and Children, and the Hollis Cancer Center at Lakeland Regional Health.
+He has served as a panelist and presented in several national Healthcare Conferences, showcasing the firm’s design work.
+Mr. Posada has architectural experience in North America, South America, and Europe and is internationally recognized for his participation in design competitions.
+Aurelio enjoys spending time traveling with his wife and son, he is an avid oil artist, as well as architectural freehand sketching when traveling.

 Chris Dunlop, AIA

-Chris Dunlop is an Associate and Project Manager with over 11 years of experience leading various healthcare, education and commercial projects through design and construction.
-His recent projects include Florida Hospital Memorial Medical Center, Cancer Institute, and several projects at Florida Hospital Flagler.
-He received his bachelor of design and master of architecture from the University of Florida.
-Chris is an active member of AIA Orlando/AIA Florida and in 2008 was named the recipient of the AIA Orlando Fred H. Pryor Young Architects Forum Achievement Award.
+Chris Dunlop, AIA NCARB is an Associate and Project Manager at HuntonBrady Architects with almost 20 years of experience specialized in leading a diversity of acute care healthcare, outpatient healthcare, commercial and medical office projects from conception & visioning through design & construction.
+Chris has built strong relationships with AHCA (Agency for Health Care Administration), by leading healthcare projects since 2004.
+As a Project Manager, some of Chris’ recent work includes Orlando Health: Horizon West ED/MOB/Hospital campus, Orlando Health/UF Health/Health Central Regional Cancer Center, Orlando Health/UF Health Dr. Phillips Cancer Center, and several projects with AdventHealth: Palm Coast, Daytona Beach, and Fish Memorial.
+Chris’s tenure working with AdventHealth, formerly Florida Hospital, spans from 2004 to present.
+Chris received his bachelor of design and master of architecture from the University of Florida.
+He is an active member of AIA Orlando/AIA Florida and was named the recipient of the AIA Orlando Fred H. Pryor Young Architects Forum Achievement Award in 2008.

 Drew Krecicki, AIA

-Drew is an Associate and Senior Project Manager with over 25 years of professional experience.
-Drew’s primary focus is in the areas of healthcare, commercial, and educational projects.
+Drew is an Associate and Senior Project Manager with over 35 years of professional experience, specializing in the design of healthcare, educational, and commercial projects.
+He manages a team of healthcare designers and architects working closely in collaboration with the principals, project designers, project managers and the clients we serve.
 Specializing in larger projects, he is currently working on the Florida Hospital Orlando campus and the new NASA Headquarters Building.
-In 2001, Drew was the recipient of the AIA Orlando Chapter President’s Award in recognition of his service to both the profession and community.
-He also serves on the Winter Park Casa Feliz Historical Preservation Board.
+In recent years, Drew has served on numerous local and state boards in Florida, including The American Institute of Architects and Winter Park Planning Zoning Board.
+In 2018, he was awarded the State of Florida Citizen Architect Award, and in 2001, was the recipient of the AIA Orlando Chapter President’s Award in recognition of his service to both the profession and community.
+He currently serves on the Winter Park Casa Feliz Historical Preservation Board.
 On weekends, he can be found ushering at his church, kayaking, surfing or biking.